 He declined to comment on the concerns.

-But Lufthansa last week abandoned plans to buy failed rival Air Berlin’s <AB1.DE> Austrian airline Niki due to competition concerns.
+But Lufthansa last week abandoned plans to buy failed rival Air Berlin’s

 And earlier on Thursday the European Commission approved Lufthansa’s purchase of LGW, another Air Berlin subsidiary, after it agreed to give up some runway slots.